ViennaRNA/ViennaRNA/doc/sphinx/source/linking.rst

   Depending on your configure time decisions, you can drop one or both of the last flags.

-  In case you've compiled *RNAlib* with LTO support (See :ref:`start/install:link time optimization`) and you are using a different compiler for your third-party project that links against our library, you may add the ``-fnolto`` flag to disable Link Time Optimization.
+  In case you've compiled *RNAlib* with LTO support (See :ref:`configuration:link time optimization`) and you are using a different compiler for your third-party project that links against our library, you may add the ``-fnolto`` flag to disable Link Time Optimization.